VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Approach

-Generally, if a bbox has a higher IoU with foreground bboxes, the relatedness between the bbox and expression should be higher, \ie, we can use the ranking loss as the training objectives:
+\textbf{2) Ranking Loss.} Generally, if a bbox has a higher IoU with foreground bboxes, the relatedness between the bbox and expression should be higher, \ie, we can use the ranking loss as the training objectives:

 where $\rho_i$ denotes the largest IoU value between bbox $\bm{b}_i$ and foreground bboxes, $N$ is the total number of pos-neg training pairs, and $\alpha$ is a constant to control the ranking margin, set as 0.1.
 To select the pos-neg pair $(\bm{b}_i, \bm{b}_j)$, we follow the sampling-after-splitting strategy~\cite{tan2019learning}.
 Specifically, we first divide the bbox set $\mathcal{B}$ into 6 subsets based on a quantization $q$-value: $q_i = \lceil \text{max}(0, \rho_i - 0.5)/0.1 \rceil$, \ie, bboxes with higher IoU values will have larger $q$-values.
 Then, all bboxes with $\rho > 0.5$ are selected as positive samples.
 For each positive sample, we rank all bboxes with smaller $q$-value based on the predicted relatedness scores and select the top-$h$ bboxes as negative samples.